-Assessment of risk: haza nat are the ards/cause hazards?
+C Assessment of risk: What are the hazards/cause of hazards?
 Who might be harmed and how?
 Control Measures What are we already doing?
 Do you need to do anything else to reduce/ manage this risk?
 Action by who/ when?
-Date completed illness, death children aged 11 and under will need to be helped by their parents/carers if using a home testing kit; provide details of anyone, or their child have been in close contact with if they were to test positive for coronavirus (COVID-19) or if asked by NHS Test & Trace; self-isolate if they have been in close contact with someone who develops coronavirus (COVID-19)or if anyone in their household develops symptoms of coronavirus (COVID-19).
-We will assist the Test and Trace service by keeping a temporary record of staff shift patterns for 21 days and assist NHS Test and Trace with requests for that data if needed By the autumn term, all schools will be provided with a small number of home testing kits that we can give directly to parents/carers collecting a child who has developed symptoms at school, or staff who have developed symptoms at school, where we think providing one will significantly increase the likelihood of them getting tested.
-We will ask parents and staff to inform us immediately of the results of a test: if a child or member of staff tests negative, if they feel well and no longer have symptoms similar to coronavirus (COVID-19), they can stop self-isolating although it is still best to avoid contact with other people until they are better.
-Other members of their household can stop self-isolating. if a child or member of staff tests positive, they should follow the 'stay at home: guidance for households with If any individual with symptoms is believed to have contracted the COVID-19 virus 'whilst at work', the relevant information must be reported to the HSE under RIDDOR legislation.
-In the sad event of the death of a worker in children's services from coronavirus (COVID-19) follow: Actions for employers and providers following a coronavirus (COVID-19) related death of a carer or colleague across children's services Held in SW office The Food Standards Agency's Fitness to work guidance for staff who handle food products provides advice on managing sickness in a food business.
+Date completed self-isolate if they develop them in school.
+All children can be tested, including children under 5, but children aged 11 and under will need to be helped by their parents/carers if using a home testing kit; • provide details of anyone they, or their child have been in close contact with if they were to test positive for coronavirus (COVID-19) or if asked by NHS Test & Trace/Public Health; • self-isolate if they have been in close contact with someone who develops coronavirus (COVID-19) symptoms or if anyone in their household develops symptoms of coronavirus (COVID-19). • We will assist the Test and Trace service by keeping a temporary record of staff shift patterns for 21 days and assist NHS Test and Trace with requests for that data if needed • All schools will be provided with a small number of home testing kits that we can give directly to parents/carers collecting a child who has developed symptoms at school, or staff who have developed symptoms at school.
+Test kits should only be used in the exceptional circumstance that an individual becomes symptomatic and we believe they may have barriers to accessing testing elsewhere.
+It is for us to determine how to prioritise the distribution of test kits in order to minimise the impact of the virus on the education of pupils • We will ask parents and staff to inform us immediately of the results of a test: • if a child or member of staff tests negative, if they feel well and no longer have symptoms similar to coronavirus (COVID-19), they can stop self-isolating although it is still best to avoid contact with other people until they are better.
+Other members of their household can stop self-isolating.
+We can order additional test kits online 21 days after we receive a delivery confirmation email telling us that our previous supply of test kits has been sent.
+We will need a Unique Organisation Number (UON) to place orders for test kits.
+This will be emailed to us by the DHSC on or before 16/09/20.
+Kits will be supplied in boxes of 10, with one box provided per 1,000 pupils.
+Kits will be supplied in boxes of 10, with one box provided per 1,000 pupils.